-I’m going to level with you: I used to cringe a little when I saw some brands try to co-opt a holiday for a social media post.
-It’s not that I disliked holidays (I’m not a monster!), it’s just that it can feel lazy when it’s not framed poorly or entirely irrelevant to their post.
+I’m going to level with you: I cringe a little when I see some brands try to co-opt a holiday for a social media post.
+It’s not that I dislike holidays (I’m not a monster!), it’s just that it feels lazy when holiday social media ideas are framed poorly or entirely irrelevant to their posts.
 People are bombarded with holiday posts from brands on social media and I don’t think anyone is sitting on pins and needles waiting to see how Cheez-It commemorates Arbor Day (Treez-It?
 You know they need that oft-overlooked lumberjack dollar!).

 Here’s the thing though, while I personally dislike this practice philosophically, I also understand two incontrovertible facts:

 - It is important for brands to post about holidays on social media when it’s relevant.

-- I am not always the target audience for the majority of these posts.
+- I am not always the target audience for the majority of these social media posts from brands about the holidays.

 That latter acknowledgment is a decent paraphrase of the entire thesis of this blog which is that posting about holidays as a brand on social media should be done with both your existing and desired audiences in mind.
-If it’s relevant to them, then it works for your brand.
+If your social media holiday post idea is relevant to them, then it works for your brand.

 Are all holidays the same?
 Obviously not.
 However, a brand’s approach to posting about holidays on social media should always consider the following questions and best practices.